 Dr. Daniel Mark is an assistant professor of political science at Villanova University in Pennsylvania.
 He teaches political theory, philosophy of law, American government, and politics and religion.
 At Villanova, he is a faculty associate of the Matthew J. Ryan Center for the Study of Free Institutions and the Public Good.
-He also holds the rank of Battalion Professor and serves as the university representative to the performance review board for Villanova’s Navy Reserve Officers’ Training Corps unit.
+He holds the rank of battalion professor and serves as the university representative to the performance review board for Villanova’s Navy Reserve Officers’ Training Corps unit.
 He is the faculty adviser to the mock trial team and to the men’s club lacrosse team, and he is a mentor in the university’s Faith and Learning Scholars Program.
-Dr. Mark serves on the Jewish Religion and Culture Lecture Committee and the Graduate Committee of the Department of Political Science.
+He also serves on the Jewish Religion and Culture Lecture Committee and the Graduate Committee of the Department of Political Science.

 In addition, Dr. Mark is an assistant editor of Interpretation: A Journal of Political Philosophy; a fellow of the Witherspoon Institute in Princeton, NJ; and a contributor to Arc of the Universe: Ethics and Global Justice.
-He has been published recently in US News & World Report, Investor’s Business Daily, and the Philadelphia Inquirer, and he recently appeared on CNN, Al Jazeera America, and CBS radio in Philadelphia.
+He has published on topics related to international religious freedom in US News & World Report, Investor’s Business Daily, Foreign Affairs, The Hill, and the Philadelphia Inquirer, and he has appeared on CNN, Al Jazeera America, CBS radio in Philadelphia, and KNUS radio in Denver.

 He holds a BA (magna cum laude), MA, and PhD from the Department of Politics at Princeton University.
 He wrote his dissertation under the direction of Professor Robert P. George on the subject of “Authority and Legal Obligation.”
 There, he participated in the Program in Law and Public Affairs and the Penn-Princeton Bioethics Forum.
 He was also affiliated with the James Madison Program in American Ideals and Institutions and served as coordinator of its Undergraduate Fellows Forum.